By Dr. James M. Dahle, WCI Founder

 #4 Estate Planning

 What am I talking about here?
-I'm talking about the ability for your heirs to stretch a retirement account.
-Or simply withdraw money at a lower rate than you could.
+I'm talking about the ability for your heirs to stretch a retirement account or simply withdraw money at a lower rate than you could.
 Or even just the ease of using beneficiary designations to avoid probate.
-Far easier to estate plan with retirement accounts than a taxable account.
+It's far easier to estate plan with retirement accounts than with a taxable account.

 #5 Roth Conversions